-What does Students who do not meet SAP standards will be placed on SAP warning for one semester.
-Students placed on SAP warning will retain their eligibility for federal student aid for their warning semester.
+What does Students who do not meet SAP standards will be placed on warning will retain their me? eligibility for federal student aid for their warning semester.
 At the end of the warning period, SAP standards will be reviewed.
-If the student meets SAP standards, he/she will once again be coded as making satisfactory academic happens at progress and will retain his/her federal student aid eligibility for his/her next semester.
-If the student is still unable to the end of meet SAP standards, he/she will no longer be eligible to Warning receive federal student aid at the institution until such time Period? that he/she is able to meet SAP standards or has been granted Probation.
+If the student meets SAP standards, he/she will once again be coded as making satisfactory academic progress and will retain his/her federal student aid eligibility for his/her next semester.
+If the student is still unable to meet SAP standards, he/she will no longer be eligible to Warning receive federal student aid at the institution until such time Period?

+Warning SAP warning for one semester.
+Students placed on SAP mean for that he/she is able to meet SAP standards or has been granted Probation.

-What does The student will no longer be eligible to receive federal suspension, student aid at the institution until such time that he/she is mean for able to meet SAP standards or me?
+What does The student will no longer be eligible to receive federal suspension student aid at the institution until such time that he/she is mean for able to meet SAP standards or me? has been granted Probation.